Success stories

 Next up:

-Nvidia loyalist saves taxes, reduces risk, and reaps rewards
+NVIDIA loyalist saves taxes, reduces risk, and reaps rewards

 *Actual client situation with the names changed for privacy.
 Please see disclaimer below.

 This case study contains an actual client situation with the names changed in which Summitry has provided financial planning advice.
 There is no guarantee that similar results will be achieved for other financial planning clients.
-It is unknown if the clients on which this case study is based approved or disapproved of Summitry's services.
-Summitry's advice is based each client's specific situation and contains multiple factors.
+It is unknown if the clients on which this case study is based approved or disapproved of Summitry’s services.
+Summitry’s advice is based on each client’s specific situation and contains multiple factors.
 Summitry may make recommendations to one client that may differ from the advice given to another client.
 Summitry may suggest strategies that require legal services to implement, but Summitry does not provide legal advice.

 Let's talk